ari-hacks/terraform-study-guide/Sample Questions /Question-Answer.md

 ### Question 5

 <details><summary>
-What happens when you apply Terraform configuration?
+What happens when we apply Terraform configuration?
 Choose <b>TWO</b> correct answers.
 </summary>

-- [x] Correct: Terraform makes any infrastructure changes defined in your configuration.
+- [x] Correct: Terraform makes any infrastructure changes defined in our configuration.
 - [ ] Incorrect: Terraform gets the plugins that the configuration requires.
 - [x] Correct: Terraform updates the state file with any configuration changes it made.
-- [ ] Incorrect: Terraform corrects formatting errors in your configuration.
+- [ ] Incorrect: Terraform corrects formatting errors in our configuration.
-- [ ] Incorrect: Terraform destroys and recreates all your infrastructure from scratch.
+- [ ] Incorrect: Terraform destroys and recreates all our infrastructure from scratch.
 </details>

 ### Question 6